yingweiwo

 Toxicity Summary

-IDENTIFICATION AND USE: Dapsone is a white or creamy white crystalline powder.
-Dapsone is approved for use in dermatitis herpetiformis and leprosy.
-It is particularly useful in the treatment of linear immunoglobulin (IgA) dermatosis, bullous systemic lupus erythematosus, erythema elevatum diutinum, and subcorneal pustular dermatosis.
-The drug is used as an alternative for treatment of Pneumocystis jirovecii (formerly Pneumocystis carinii) pneumonia (PCP) and prevention of P. jirovecii infections.
-Dapsone is designated an orphan drug by the US FDA for treatment and prevention of PCP.
-It is also effective in treatment of endogenous uveitis, chronic conjunctivitis, keratitis, and keratoconjunctivitis, all caused by a previously unreported pathogenic microorganism, Micromyces intracellularis, in human eye.
-Dapsone may also be used as an analytic reagent and a hardening agent in the curing of epoxy resins.
-HUMAN EXPOSURE AND TOXICITY: Methemoglobinemia is the principal and constant feature of dapsone poisoning.
-Clinical features may include headache, dizziness, agitation, restlessness, nausea, vomiting, abdominal pain, bluish-grey cyanosis, tachycardia, hyperventilation, stupor, convulsions, coma, jaundice, and intravascular hemolysis.
-Adverse hematologic effects are most severe in patients with a G-6-PD deficiency.
-The dapsone hypersensitivity syndrome, which is associated with a reported mortality of 9.9%, develops in about 0.5 to 3.6% of persons treated with the drug.
+Identification and Uses: Dapsone is a white or off-white crystalline powder.
+Dapsone is approved for the treatment of herpetic dermatitis and leprosy.
+It is particularly suitable for the treatment of linear immunoglobulin A (IgA) dermatitis, bullous systemic lupus erythematosus, persistent raised erythema, and subkeratotic pustular dermatitis.
+It can be used as an alternative treatment for Pneumocystis carinii pneumonia (PCP) and for the prevention of Pneumocystis carinii infection.
+The US FDA has designated dapsone as an orphan drug for the treatment and prevention of PCP.
+It is also effective in treating endogenous uveitis, chronic conjunctivitis, keratitis, and keratoconjunctivitis caused by a previously unreported pathogenic microorganism, Micromyces intracellularis.
+Dapsone can also be used as an analytical reagent and an epoxy resin curing agent.
+Human Exposure and Toxicity: Methemoglobinemia is the main and persistent characteristic of dapsone poisoning.
+Clinical manifestations may include headache, dizziness, agitation, restlessness, nausea, vomiting, abdominal pain, bluish-gray cyanosis, tachycardia, hyperventilation, coma, convulsions, jaundice, and intravascular hemolysis.
+Hematologic adverse reactions are most severe in patients with G-6-PD deficiency.
+The incidence of dapsone allergy syndrome is approximately 0.5% to 3.6%, with a reported mortality rate of 9.9%.
 Dapsone may induce acute pancreatitis.
-ANIMAL STUDIES: Dapsone was added to rat food in a 78-week study.
-Mesenchymal tumors of abdominal organs or peritoneal tissues occurred in low and high dose males only.
-Fibroma, fibrosarcoma or sarcoma of spleen or peritoneum occurred most commonly.
-When dapsone was added to the food of mice at 500 or 1000 ppm for 78 weeks, it was not carcinogenic to either sex.
-Intragastric administration of 100 mg/kg dapsone to rats for 104 weeks produced spleen sarcomas in male, and higher morbidity from C-cell thyroid carcinomas of both sexes.
-Tumors appeared after lifetime treatment with maximum tolerated doses.
-Nervous effects developed following its oral administration to sheep.
-Incoordination, blindness, recumbency, bloat, opisthotonus, groaning and involuntary movements of the legs were reported in goats treated with an intramammary preparation containing dapsone, chloramphenicol and hyaluronidase.
-Oral administration of dapsone did not result in a significant degree of immunotoxicity in mice.
+Animal studies: In a 78-week study, dapsone was added to the diet of rats.
+Mesenchymal tumors of abdominal organs or peritoneal tissue were observed only in male rats in the low-dose and high-dose groups.
+The most common tumor types were fibromas, fibrosarcomas, or sarcomas of the spleen or peritoneum.
+When dapsone was added to the diet of mice at 500 or 1000 ppm for 78 weeks, no carcinogenicity was found in either male or female mice.
+In rats, intragastric administration of 100 mg/kg dapsone for 104 weeks resulted in splenic sarcoma in male rats and a high incidence of C-cell thyroid cancer in both male and female rats.
+Tumors developed after lifetime treatment with the maximum tolerated dose.
+Oral administration to sheep resulted in neurological symptoms.
+Goats treated with an intramammary preparation containing dapsone, chloramphenicol, and hyaluronidase developed ataxia, blindness, recumbency, abdominal distension, opisthotonus, groaning, and involuntary leg movements.
+Oral administration of dapsone to mice did not induce significant immunotoxicity.
+The mechanism of action of dapsone on bacteria and protozoa is the same as that of sulfonamides, namely, inhibiting dihydrofolate synthesis by competing with para-aminobenzoic acid for the active site of dihydropteroate synthase.
+The anti-inflammatory effect of this drug is unrelated to its antibacterial effect, and its mechanism is not fully elucidated.

 Hepatotoxicity